 The MPA-MSAA Dual Degree Program

-Interested students should contact Brianna King (email@example.com) for additional information about the dual degree program and a detailed program of study.
+Interested students should contact Brianna King (email@example.com) for additional information about the dual degree program.